Bille374/Distrupting_Finance_Industry/README.md

 Smart Contracts can read and write data in Blockchain, they are Automatic, fast, direct, cheap and Transparent wihout any human errors.

-In our case of study is creation of Joint Bank Accounts privided two addresses to send and withdraw funds by writing a smart contract use Ether to provide the feature of joint saving accounts.
+In our case of study is creation of Joint Bank Accounts provided two addresses to send and withdraw funds by writing a smart contract use Ether to provide the feature of joint saving accounts.

 ## Instructions: